NikoHsu/PSEF_Localization_dataset/README.md

-# PSF_Localization: Point cloud and Senmatic map Fusion localization dataset in underground enviroment.
+# PSEF_Localization: Point cloud and Senmatic map Fusion localization dataset in underground enviroment.

 This is the dataset website for our paper PSF: Point Cloud and Semantic-Based ESKF Fusion Algorithm for Precise Underground Parking Localization